 Chief Operating Officer

-Celia Moser, MBA, is the Office Administrator/Event Planner for the Florida Network of Youth and Family Services.
+Celia Moser, MBA, is the Director of Administration and Events for the Florida Network of Youth and Family Services.
 Celia obtained her Bachelor of Arts from The Baptist College of Florida, with honors, with a concentration in Business.
 In May of 2014, Celia was awarded her Master of Business Administration from St. Leo University.
 She has recently enrolled in Florida State University’s Certified Graduate Event Management Program which will be a tremendous asset in her responsibilities with the Network.

 Beginning her professional career as a Residential Substance Abuse Counselor, Tiffany was met with the reality of providing services to challenging populations.
 After nearly two years, Tiffany decided to expand her professional opportunities and take the journey to obtain her Master’s in Social Work at Florida State University.
 Three days after graduation with her MSW, she continued her voyage working for the Someplace Else Crisis Shelter at Capital City Youth Services.
 One year later, she became the Transitional Living Program Manager at CCYS, developing a long-term residential program from ground zero.
-As current Project Manager of Research and Operations at the Florida Network, Tiffany strives to partner with others to identify and implement creative solutions to providing quality services to support children and the agencies that serve them.
+As current Quality Improvement and Compliance Manager at the Florida Network, Tiffany strives to partner with others to identify and implement creative solutions to providing quality services to support children and the agencies that serve them.